za/tango_with_django_book/17/chapters/models_templates.rst

 	        pass

 	    # Go render the response and return it to the client.
-	    return render_to_response('rango/category.html', context_dict, context)
+	    return render(request, 'rango/category.html', context_dict)

 Our new view follows the same basic steps as our ``index()`` view.
-We first obtain the context of the request, then build a context dictionary, render the template, and send the result back.
-In this case, the difference is that the context dictionary building is a little more complex.
-To build our context dictionary, we need to determine which category to look at by using the value passed as parameter ``category_name_url`` to the ``category()`` view function.
-Once we have determined which category to look for, we can pull the relevant information from the database and append the results to our context dictionary, ``context_dict``.
-We'll figure out how to get the value for ``category_name_url`` from the URL shortly.
+We first define a context dictionary, then we attempt to extract the data from the models, and add in the relevant data to the context dictionary.
+We determine which category by using the value passed as parameter ``category_name_slug`` to the ``category()`` view function.
+If the category is found in the Category model, we can then pull out the associated Pages, and add this to the context dictionary, ``context_dict``.

-You will have also seen in the ``category()`` view function we assume that the ``category_name_url`` is the category name where spaces are converted to underscores.
-We therefore replace all the underscores with spaces.
-This is unfortunately a pretty crude way to handle the decoding and encoding of the category name within the URL.
-As an exercise later, it'll be your job to create two functions to encode and decode category name.

-.. warning:: While you can use spaces in URLs, it is considered to be unsafe to use them.
-Check out `IETF Memo on URLs <http://www.ietf.org/rfc/rfc1738.txt>`_ to read more.

 Category Template
 .................